MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 - MET150
 ---

-# Export data in the Viva Engage admin center
+# Export and manage Viva Engage data

-Engage administrator often need to export data to manage users and content in the network.
+Engage administrators often need to export data to manage users and content in the network.
 This article explains the different options available to help you manage usage, compliance, and discovery.

 ## Export data